-TCS CEO N. Chandrasekaran remarked:
+TCS CEO N.Chandrasekaran said

-Mr. Piyush Goyalji spoke to me a few days ago about streamlining the AIIMS OPD and a possible CSR project with TCS.
+"Mr. Piyush Goyal ji spoke to me a few days ago about streamlining the AIIMS OPD and a possible CSR Project with TCS.
 We are ready to take up the challenge of promoting a patient friendly hospital.
 Our core strength lies as a software company.
-We have studied the AIIMS for a few days and are in the midst of formulating our strategy would collaborate with TCS in the coming months under a CSR project the details of which would be worked out.
+We have studied the AIIMS for a few days and are in the midst of formulating our strategy"

-It was decided that the modalities of AIIMS-TCS CSR project would be worked out in the coming days.
+25. It was decided that the modalities of AIIMS-TCS CSR project would be worked out in the coming days.
 All attempts should be made to develop collaboration for simplifying the patient journey.
-It was decided that AIIMS
+It was decided that AIIMS would collaborate with TCS in the coming months under a CSR project the details of which would be worked out.